 - Affordable price

 What I really liked about the AZ Patio Heaters fire pit was the solid construction and nice metal finish.
 The top was prone to tarnishing, but that’s not uncommon with many of the metal fire pits like this one.
 The glass beads aren’t the most attractive of the bunch, but the price tag on the AZ is very affordable, so you can easily afford to upgrade to nicer fire glass.
 The flame adjusts easy and puts out plenty of heat.
 The table top also has a lot of room for drinks and other items.

-Even though most of the cordless lawnmowers on the market today have a lot of the same features, it’s a good idea to educate yourself on a few of the details for what you should be looking at in a new battery mower.
-Take a second to read through this buyers guide and you’ll have no problem picking the right lawnmower for your yard.
+Even though most of the gas fire pits on the market today have many of the same features, it’s a good idea to educate yourself on a few of the details for what you should be looking at in a backyard firetable.
+Take a second to read through this buyers guide and you’ll have no problem picking the right fire feature for your yard.